liamthobrien/final-summative/README.md

 **Statistical Analysis**

-<u>How have wheat yields changed across countries from 1961 to 2023 and which countries have the highest yields and the fastest improvements?</u>
+_How have wheat yields changed across countries from 1961 to 2023 and which countries have the highest yields and the fastest improvements?_

 Initial statistical analysis found that global yields had increased year-on-year across all continents.
 Europe consistently had the highest yields by a significant margin, followed by Asia; the remaining continents fluctuated over the defined period but generally had similar yields.
 This was further demonstrated by calculating mean yields per country over the period, with the top 6 countries by yield per hectare from Europe and the bottom 10 from lower-income countries, primarily in Africa and South America.